General Interview Guide

 Arriving

 Whether you are interviewing virtually or in person, make sure your ducks are in a row.
-Check for traffic, check your internet connection, be prepared.
+Check for traffic, check your internet connection, and be prepared.

 Establish Rapport